 The University offers a network of support services dedicated to helping students get the most from their time at Queen’s, looking after their health, emotional wellbeing, education, study needs, financial security and future career.
 Students, who find themselves in difficulties whilst undertaking an “Additional Year”, should in the first instance contact their School or Advisor of Studies.

 For international students, owing to UK government visa requirements, the “Additional Year” option can only be made available via the creation of, and the recruitment of students to, a dedicated programme.
-Schools wishing to offer the Additional Year option may do so by approving a version of the existing programme with the relevant additional year module added.
-A Programme Evaluation Meeting is not required.
-For further information, please contact International Student Support.
+For further information, please contact Immigration Support Service.